jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

 slug: /about/faq/speed
 ---

-### When does Continuous Hacking begin?
+### When does the Squad plan hacking begin?
-Continuous Hacking begins
-immediately after receiving
+It begins immediately after
-the purchase order.
+receiving the purchase order.

+### How is a project’s progress determined?
+A project’s progress
+and current state
+is determined
+using the following metrics:

+- Source code coverage indicator.
+- Percentage of remediated (repaired) security risk vulnerabilities.

-### Does Continuous Hacking use a series of automated tools or is it the result of a manual (by hand) process?
+### Does the Squad plan use automated tools or is it a manual process?
 Automated tools,
 by themselves,
 are not capable of extracting
 sensitive business information,
 such as client or employee information.
-In our Continuous Hacking service, we use a series of tools which are acquired and developed by us at `Fluid Attacks`,
+In our Squad plan service,
+we use a series of tools
+which are acquired and developed by us at `Fluid Attacks`,